Innovation in Malaysia: Endogenous research

 In 2006, the Malaysian government established five research universities namely: Universiti Malaya, Universiti Sains Malaysia, Universiti Kebangsaan Malaysia, Universiti Putra Malaysia, and Universiti Teknologi Malaysia, in "Higher Education Strategic Plan beyond 2020".
 These universities received 71% increase in government funding.
 As of 2011, the Malaysian government allocated 2.2% of its GDP to higher education.
-Between 2008 to 2011, 30.3% of scientific publications focused on engineering, followed by biological sciences (15.6%), chemistry (13.4%), medical sciences (12.0%) and physics (8.7%).
+Between 2008 and 2011, 30.3% of scientific publications focused on engineering, followed by biological sciences (15.6%), chemistry (13.4%), medical sciences (12.0%) and physics (8.7%).
 Scientific publications from Malaysia generated an average of 0.8 citations per paper in 2010.
 Malaysia occupies 8.4% of the top 10% most cited papers from 2008 to 2012.

 By financing graduate study, the government helped to double the enrolment in PhD programs between 2007 and 2010 to 22,000.
 The number of international university students has been increasing from 2007 to 2012 to more than 56,000.
 The majority of the international students come from China, Indonesia, Iran, and Pakistan.
 According to the UNESCO Institute for Statistics, the number of full-time equivalent (FTE) researchers in Malaysia tripled between 2008 and 2012 (from 16,345 to 52,052), carrying the researcher density to 1 780 per million inhabitants in 2012, which was well above the global average for 2013 (1,083 per million).
 By 2016, there were 2,397 researchers per million inhabitants in Malaysia, almost double the global average (1,368 per million).
 However, Singapore absorbs 57% of the Malaysian diaspora, with a skilled labour force being three times higher than 20 years ago in the diaspora pool in 2007.
 The Malaysian government launched Talent Corp and targeted the "Returning Expert Programme" in 2009.
 From 2011 to 2015, a total of 2,500 returnees registered for the scheme.